encode/django-rest-framework/docs/api-guide/responses.md

 * `status`: A status code for the response.
 Defaults to 200.
 See also [status codes][statuscodes].
 * `template_name`: A template name to use if `HTMLRenderer` is selected.
 * `headers`: A dictionary of HTTP headers to use in the response.
+* `content_type`: The content type of the response.
+Typically, this will be set automatically by the renderer as determined by content negotiation, but there may be some cases where you need to specify the content type explicitly.

 ---